-Students must pass the combination of the midterms and final exam in order to pass the course.
+Students must pass the combination of the two term tests in order to pass the course.

-PARTICIPATION / CLASS CONTRIBUTION
+CLASS CONTRIBUTION

 Name cards and class pictures are used to help give credit for your participation.
 You must have a name card with your full first and last name clearly written and displayed in front of you for every class.